tfpf/dotfiles/README.md

 No part of the code in this repository has been written by or in consultation with artificial intelligence chatbots such as (but not limited to) Bard and ChatGPT.

 ---

+These are the configuration files I use on Linux, macOS and Windows to set up a consistent development environment.

 [`custom-prompt`](custom-prompt) contains code to create a prompt for Bash or Zsh with information about the current Git repository (from `__git_ps1`) and the current Python virtual environment, and report the running time of long